datalad-handbook/book/docs/basics/101-102-populate.rst

-This time, it is your turn to specify a helpful :term:`commit message` with the ``-m`` option (although the DataLad command is :command:`datalad save`, we talk about commit messages because :command:`datalad save` ultimatively uses the command :command:`git commit` to do its work):
+This time, it is your turn to specify a helpful :term:`commit message` with the ``-m`` option (although the DataLad command is :command:`datalad save`, we talk about commit messages because :command:`datalad save` ultimately uses the command :command:`git commit` to do its work):

 .. runrecord:: _examples/DL-101-102-106